Religion in Benin: Other groups

 Other religious groups in Benin include Eckankar and followers of the Baháʼí Faith.

 Freedom of religion

 The Constitution of Benin provides for freedom of religion, and the government generally respects this right in practice.
 The United States government recorded no reports of societal abuses or discrimination based on religious belief or practice during 2007, and prominent societal leaders have taken positive steps to promote religious freedom.

+In 2023, Benin was scored 4 out of 4 for religious freedom by Freedom House.